LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 A fast pitch tracking algorithm using the harmonic model, based on the paper

  Shi L, Nielsen J K, Jensen J R, et al. Bayesian Pitch Tracking Based on the Harmonic Model[J].
-IEEE/ACM Transactions on Audio, Speech, and Language Processing, submitted 2018.
+IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2019.

 # How to run
-Run run_white_example.m or run_colored_example.m in the example folder in MATLAB
+Run run_white_example.m or run_colored_example.m in MATLAB

 # Note
 This fast computation of the likelihood function is based on the fast pitch estimation method proposed in